-Rules for a Football Helmet Visor
+Rules for a Football Helmet Visor: High School, College, NFL

 The football visor became popular in the early 1990s for practical reasons: it helped to protect a player's eyes from becoming injured on the field.
-However, football visors soon became a point of fashion with players using different facemasks to individualize themselves during the game.
+However, football visors soon became a point of fashion, with players using different face masks to individualize themselves during the game.
 This eventually led to rule changes at both the collegiate and professional level to address the legal use of a helmet visor.

 Players who are in violation of these rules will not be eligible to play unless their equipment is changed to meet these criteria.
 While the rulebook states that there are no exceptions, individuals with special eye conditions may get medical clearance and NCAA approval to bypass these rules.

 Although collegiate players are immediately eligible to return to play after the equipment is fixed, NFL players must sit out an additional down upon fixing the equipment.
 NFL players may also be fined for failure to adhere to equipment regulations.
 Medical clearance may be obtained and a waiver applied for athletes that have a proven medical need for a specific visor type.
 All of these rules are explicitly stated in the NFL rulebook.

 Types of Visors

 High moisture content on the mask reduces visual clarity and can make it tough to see plays you need to make.
 Some football visors are optionally created with an anti-fog coating to combat this problem.
 Visors are optional and can be removed by the equipment manager during the game if it impedes your ability to see the field.